ThomasLamprecht/ceph/ceph/doc/man/8/rgw-gap-list.rst

 :program:`rgw-gap-list` is an *EXPERIMENTAL* RADOS gateway user administration utility.
 It produces a listing of bucket index entries that have missing backing RADOS objects.
-It places the results and intermediate files on a local filesystem rather than on the Ceph cluster itself, and therefore will not itself consume additional cluster storage.
+It places the results and intermediate files on the local filesystem rather than on the Ceph cluster itself, and therefore will not itself consume additional cluster storage.